BlakeJC94/pandas-intervals/README.md

 * The order of the columns is strictly as specified,
 * Interval set operations (intersections, combinations, differences) can be called via the `ivl` property on any DataFrame after importing this module.

-The `IntervalsFrame` object is also extensible and allows adding columns with default values and specifying how columns are aggregated when combining close intervals.
+The `IntervalsAccessor` object is also extensible and allows adding columns with default values and specifying how columns are aggregated when combining close intervals.

 ## Quick start
 Say we have two sets of intervals `A` and `B` as specified by: